Archive for November, 2012

 Update: Oh and as for avoiding a money pit with structural issues or other expensive upgrades you didn’t see coming, we definitely value getting a thorough inspection!
 Of course they can’t always catch everything, but we’d never buy a house without one and you definitely have much higher odds of finding potential issues (and then being able to opt out of the purchase) than if you skipped the inspection.
 We hire someone super thorough who is highly recommended and in each case he spent a minimum of 3+ hours crawling under the house, on the roof, looking into vents, etc – our guy got verrry friendly with each house.
 It can definitely keep you from ending up with a lemon!
 At least for our two house purchases it has worked out well.

 So what about you guys.
 What do you look for or look past when it comes to house hunting?
 Do you make must-have lists and must-not-have lists along with nice-to-have lists?
 It’s definitely smart because that way you won’t let something on the nice-to-have list creep into your brain and convince you buy a house that’s missing a few of the must-haves.

-I think we all know the answer, right?
-This guy had a little art project up his sleeves.
+“Who has two thumbs, an Instagram addiction, and just bought a bunch of jewel cases?”
+I think we all know the answer.
+THIS GUY had a little art project up his sleeves.